-- How much potential is there to create mutual advantage by collaborating with a supplier?
+- How much potential is there to create a mutual advantage by collaborating with a supplier?

 - What is the nature of the workscope?

 - What is the criticality of the work?

 - What are your risk tolerance preferences?

-Based on the nature of your stakeholders' requirements, you will select one of the three economic models.
+Based on your stakeholders' requirements, you will select one of the three economic models.